Bill Hero results screen explained

 Energy retailers often offer incentives and sign-up bonuses along with their plans.
 These incentives are often tactical in nature, and can be introduced or retired at any time by the retailer.
 It's common that a retailer might introduce a sign-up bonus as part of a time limited campaign for new customer acquisition.

-Bill Hero will include the dollar value of that incentive in the comparison, providing that the incentive is cash or cash-equivalent — retailers sometimes offer non-cash incentives like football jerseys, or movie tickets, which Bill Hero does not include in the comparison.
-Where an incentive is included in a plan in the comparison, the dollar value of that inventive will be prorated over 1 year, even though the retailer will often pay the entire incentive in the first month.
+Bill Hero will include the dollar value of any cash or cash-equivalent incentive in the comparison—retailers sometimes offer non-cash incentives like football jerseys, or movie tickets, and Bill Hero does not include these in the comparison.
+The dollar value of the incentive will be prorated over 1 year, even though the retailer will often pay the entire incentive in the first month.
 For example, a $120 incentive will manifest as a $10 reduction to a monthly bill.
 We actually calculate these incentives by days in billing period as proportion of a full year rather than months, but you get the idea.

 By default, your results screen will load with the Incentives filter turned on.
-This means that the prorated value of any incentives will be included in the calculation for that plan, making it move up the rankings because it will become cheaper.
-We think this is the right approach because incentives represent genuine value to you as a consumer, and spreading the incentive out over a year rather than including it all in the first month avoids to issue where a plan with an incentive may land right at the top of the ranking only by virtue of the incentive, and in the second and subsequent months it may not represent good value for you.
+This means that the prorated cash value of any incentives will be included in the calculation for that plan, making it move up the rankings because it will become cheaper.
+We think this is the right approach because incentives represent genuine value to you as a consumer, and spreading the incentive out over a year rather than including it all in the first month avoids the issue where a plan might artificially rank well only because the first month bill price is artificially low.

 How we calculate incentives